 Blood tests can show levels of follicle-stimulating hormone (FSH) and estrogen (estradiol), which fluctuate—FSH increases and estradiol decreases in menopause.
 The thyroid-stimulating hormone (TSH) shows symptoms of an underactive thyroid, which can resemble menopause.
 Because hormones fluctuate, especially for women, an important question to ask your healthcare provider is the best time of the month to have the blood test.
 Recording your complete cycle a few months prior to your appointment will prove beneficial.

-This winter is a great opportunity to choose an area to focus on and to take charge of improving your health.
+Now is a great opportunity to choose an area to focus on and to take charge of improving your health.
 But first, know the numbers so you can be encouraged as you measure your progress!